dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 111 =
+* Changed arrow right to &rarr; in the Continue Reading link for blog

 = 110 =
 * Further tweaks to maybe some day get approved by the WordPress repository